kevinsqi/react-calendar-heatmap/README.md

 }
 ```

-## Props
+## Other configuration

-See configuration options on the [live demo page](http://patientslikeme.github.io/react-calendar-heatmap/).
+See full configuration options on the [live demo page](http://patientslikeme.github.io/react-calendar-heatmap/).

 ## Development